 Virginia Gregory – 2nd in Department

-Cath Lewis – Teacher of Maths (Assistant Principal)
+Cath Lewis – Teacher of Maths (Vice Principal)

 Louis Stamp – Teacher of Maths

 Gemma Brewer – Teacher of Maths